LiquidTechnologies/blazor-modal-dialog/README.md

 #### Disabling background click cancellation

-You can disable cancelling the modal by clicking on the background using the `BackgroundClickToClose` parameter.
+You can disable canceling the modal by clicking on the background using the `BackgroundClickToClose` parameter.

 ```csharp
 @code {